cartoon-raccoon/oyster/docs/functions.md

 ```
 `let` will do an explicit check for this constraint and return an error if it is not met.

+Implicit declaration is heavily discouraged and may be outright removed in the future.
+You are encouraged to explicitly declare all your variables with `let`.

-_Note:_ using quotes with let will not affect the way the value is inferred. `let numstring = "2"` will still yield an Int of value 2.
+_Note:_ using quotes with `let` will not affect the way the value is inferred. `let numstring = "2"` will still yield an Int of value 2.
 This is because `let` is run and passed its arguments after almost all parsing and expansions have been completed, so the quotes by now will have been removed, which means `let` cannot see a difference between `2` and `"2"`.
 To explicitly pass a number as a string, you need to specify the type as an argument to `let`:

 `let str numstring = 2`